||Growing up: different types of anxieties

 Anxiety tends to run in families, so if

-someone in your family is known to worry a lot, you may be more
+someone in your family is known to worry a lot, they may be more

 likely to worry as well.
 Some of this will be passed on in the